What Our Accreditations Mean & Why They Are Important?

 What is it?

-The AWMA® study encompassing wealth strategies, equity-based compensation plans, tax reduction alternatives and asset protection alternatives.
+The AWMA® study encompassing wealth strategies, equity-based compensation plans, tax reduction alternatives and asset preservation alternatives.

 Why is it important?